-Staff, volunteers and regular visitors are required to complete this form and hand it to Tracey Kenyon, Dawn Read, Sarah Querelle, if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and hand it to Dawn Read, Tracey Kenyon, Sarah Querelle, if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form Your name and position
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-•

-group in school
+1

 Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

+and the child the ay or do and what you odia.

 Time & date of incident:

-Who are you passing this information to?
+Who are you passing this Name: information to?

+Position:

+[Ensure that if there is a completed]

+[Make it clear if you have a raised a concern about a similar issue previously]

+Your signature: